Thomas J. Watson Sr. & Peter F. Drucker Business Philosophies

 The Thoughts of Peter F. Ducker Put into Action by Thomas J. Watson Sr.

-Peter F. Drucker's Opinion of Thomas J. Watson Sr.
+Peter F. Drucker Expressed His Opinion of Thomas J. Watson Sr. in Esquire Magazine in 1983

 Peter F. Drucker interviewed Tom Watson on several occasions.
-He wrote the following of the traditional founder of IBM.
+He wrote the following of the traditional founder of IBM in Esquire Magazine's "Golden Anniversary Collector's Issue: Fifty Who Mad the Difference:"

 "The purpose of such a concept [a constitution] is never to serve as a rigid rule.
 Rather it is to be used like a compass bearing taken across rugged mountains."